Demosthenes: Battle of Chaeronea (338 BC)

 In 341 BC Demosthenes was sent to Byzantium, where he sought to renew its alliance with Athens.
-Thanks to Demosthenes' diplomatic manoeuvres, Abydos also entered into an alliance with Athens.
+Thanks to Demosthenes's diplomatic manoeuvres, Abydos also entered into an alliance with Athens.
 These developments worried Philip and increased his anger at Demosthenes.
-The Assembly, however, laid aside Philip's grievances against Demosthenes' conduct and denounced the peace treaty; so doing, in effect, amounted to an official declaration of war.
-In 339 BC Philip made his last and most effective bid to conquer southern Greece, assisted by Aeschines' stance in the Amphictyonic Council.
-During a meeting of the Council, Philip accused the Amfissian Locrians of intruding on consecrated ground.
-The presiding officer of the Council, a Thessalian named Cottyphus, proposed the convocation of an Amphictyonic Congress to inflict a harsh punishment upon the Locrians.
+The Assembly, however, laid aside Philip's grievances against Demosthenes's conduct and denounced the peace treaty; so doing, in effect, amounted to an official declaration of war.
+In 339 BC Philip made his last and most effective bid to conquer southern Greece, assisted by Aeschines's stance in the Amphictyonic Council.
+During a meeting of the council, Philip accused the Amfissian Locrians of intruding on consecrated ground.
+The presiding officer of the council, a Thessalian named Cottyphus, proposed the convocation of an Amphictyonic Congress to inflict a harsh punishment upon the Locrians.
 Aeschines agreed with this proposition and maintained that the Athenians should participate in the Congress.
-Demosthenes however reversed Aeschines' initiatives and Athens finally abstained.
+Demosthenes however reversed Aeschines's initiatives and Athens finally abstained.
 After the failure of a first military excursion against the Locrians, the summer session of the Amphictyonic Council gave command of the league's forces to Philip and asked him to lead a second excursion.
 Philip decided to act at once; in the winter of 339–338 BC, he passed through Thermopylae, entered Amfissa and defeated the Locrians.
 After this significant victory, Philip swiftly entered Phocis in 338 BC.
 He then turned south-east down the Cephissus valley, seized Elateia, and restored the fortifications of the city.